3D printing platform Carbon raises $260 million at $2.4 billion valuation

 Manufacturing is estimated to be a $12 trillion industry globally, and there has been a broad push to optimize manufacturing processes across the board.
 Oden Technologies, for example, is setting out to create less wasteful factories using analytics and big data, while Automata is striving to democratize industrial automation with desktop robotic arms.

 With another $260 million in the bank, Carbon is now well positioned to grow its platform in existing and new markets in Europe and Asia, and it also plans to accelerate its R&D efforts.
-This will in part involve setting up an advanced development facility (ADF) that will serve as a “scaled up manufacturing environment” to support anticipated growth.
+This will in part involve setting up an advanced development facility (ADF) that will serve as a “scaled-up manufacturing environment” to support anticipated growth.

 “What impresses me about Carbon is their diversification across markets and industries,” added Greg Penner, Walmart chair and founder and general partner at Madrone Capital Partners.
-“Through their partnerships with large-scale manufacturers in automotive, health care, and consumer goods, they are proving that, with their digital light synthesis technology, additive manufacturing in larger scale production is becoming a reality across industry sectors.”
+“Through their partnerships with large-scale manufacturers in automotive, health care, and consumer goods, they are proving that, with their digital light synthesis technology, additive manufacturing in larger-scale production is becoming a reality across industry sectors.”